Majdi-Zlitni/mslearn-ai-fundamentals/Instructions/Labs/16-generative-ai-fundamentals.md

 1. Enter the following prompt:

     ```prompt
-    Create an invitation for a trip here
+    What are three hotel recommendations here close to public transportation?
     ```

 1. Review the response.

+1. Enter the following prompt:

+    ```prompt
+    Create an image of an invitation for a trip here
+    ```

-You may notice that some of the text does nto make sense.
-This makes sense if you think about what is happening with text generation (more)
+1. Review the response.
+You may notice that some of the text does not make sense.
+This makes sense if you think about what is happening with text generation level.

     > **Important**: The specific response may vary.
 The AI-generated response is based on information publicly on the Web.
-While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!
+While it can be used to assist you, it is not guaranteed to be 100% accurate and does not replace the need for human re4view.

 1. When you are done, you can close the window.